hardikhp4199/ASP.NET-Core-8.0-ToDo-Application-with-AJAX-Bootstrap-and-EF-Core-DB-First-/README.md

-Sure!
-Here’s the completed **README.md** file with the necessary details on CRUD operations using AJAX, Bootstrap integration, and complete project instructions for both Windows and Linux users.
+Below is a detailed `README.md` file for your project, tailored for both **Windows** and **Linux** users.
+This will cover all the steps from creating a database, scaffolding the project using both UI and command-line approaches, and implementing the required features.

 ---

 # ASP.NET Core 8.0 ToDo Application with AJAX, Bootstrap, and EF Core (DB-First)

 A **ToDo application** built using **ASP.NET Core 8.0** and **Entity Framework Core (DB-First)**.
 This app demonstrates the use of **AJAX** for dynamic CRUD operations and **Bootstrap** for a responsive UI.
-Features include task management, filtering, and search functionality, with employee-task association.
+Features include task management, filtering, and search functionality.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)